vsdsantos/nastran-aeroelasticity/README.md

 ## What is Panel Flutter?

-Panel Flutter is a specific phenomena studied in the aerospace engineering field.
+Panel Flutter is a specific aeroelastic phenomena studied in the aerospace engineering field.
 It is a dynamic instability resulted from the interaction of aerodynamic, elastic and inertial forces (and thermal stresses).
-It mostly happens at supersonic speeds (M > 1.2) mostly because the needed energy to provide instability in such structure (a panel) is high.
+It usually can happen at supersonic speeds (M > 1.2) mostly because the needed energy to provide instability in such structure (a panel) is high.
+When we say "dynamic instability", this means that response (or amplitude) in displacement of the given panel will grow exponentially.
+In fact, the growth is limited by the non-linear effects (normally structural), but induces very high cyclic stresses in the structure, and in consequence reduces its fatigue life.

 ## What is NASTRAN?